SoftwaresForAll/BloodHorn/README.md

   </tr>
 </table>

 See INSTALL.md and USAGE.md for build and usage instructions.

-#### *BloodHorn was inspired by modern bootloaders, but all code is original and written from scratch and it's made originally for fun and to be used in my future operating systems!.*
+---

 ## License

-MIT
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+#### *BloodHorn was inspired by modern bootloaders, but all code is original and written from scratch and it's made originally for fun and to be used in my future operating systems!*